IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

     - Confirm that an image named 'iotechsys/pymodbus-sim' is listed in the output.

 ## Modbus Device Service
-Now we have the simulated modbus battery we can move on to reading our battery using a XRT device service and have this over MQTT Sparkplug send it to the XRT OPC-UA server
+Now we have the simulated modbus battery we can move on to reading our battery using a XRT device service and have this over MQTT Sparkplug send the data to the XRT OPC-UA server
 ### Steps

 1. **Navigate to the modbus-tcp directory**: